Olaf51/Credit_Card_Financial_Dashboard/README.md

-#Credit card financial dashboard using Power BI:
+##Credit card financial dashboard using Power BI:

-• Developed an interactive dashboard using transaction and customer data from a SQL database, to provide real-time insights.
+->Developed an interactive dashboard with Power BI using SQL data to provide real-time insights into credit card transactions and customer behavior.

-• Streamlined data processing & analysis to monitor key performance metrics and trends.
+->Streamlined data processing by integrating and analyzing transaction and customer data, enabling efficient monitoring of key performance metrics.

+->Monitored key metrics such as a 28.8% revenue increase, total transaction amount, and customer counts to track financial performance.

-• Shared actionable insights with stakeholders based on dashboard findings to support decision-making processes.
+->Delivered actionable insights to stakeholders based on dashboard findings, supporting strategic decision-making and business growth.

+->Highlighted significant trends with data, including 57M YTD revenue and notable contributions from Blue & Silver cards.

+->Visualized data using Power BI to present key metrics such as revenue breakdown by gender and geographic distribution of transactions.

+->Analyzed customer contributions with data showing that male customers generated 31M in revenue compared to 26M from females.

+->Provided comprehensive metrics on card usage, including activation rate (57.5%) and delinquent rate (6.06%), to assess overall card performance.

-#WoW change:
+##WoW change:

 • Revenue increased by 28.8%,